How to Qualify for a Mortgage

 - Condo fee, this is only applicable if you're buying a condo obviously.

-- Community fee, if you live in a nice area then someone has to plant those beautiful flowers in the summer and shovel the flood the hockey rink in the park.
+- Community fee, if you live in a nice area then someone has to plant those beautiful flowers in the summer and shovel the snow.